MineWitherMC/trinium2/Lua_API.md

 	* Does nothing if `dep` is not installed, this can be useful e.g. for soft dependencies.
 	* Function is launched instantly if given mod has already sent its signal.
+	* `dep` can also be a list of all needed dependencies.
 * `send_init_signal()`
 	* Runs all functions that are queued behind mod this function is executed from.